yuuwe-n/buc/README.md

-# BUC: battery usage calculator
+# buc: battery usage calculator
 > cli tool to calculate the average power your laptop uses

 # dependencies